log-oscon/Standards/Stylesheets/Coding Style.md

 ### Location-based Styling

 Never use it.
-We code in WordPress, and there are many temptations to override or extend a given class based on a specific class that WordPress attaches to a page (post-type, single, front-page, home-page, to name a few), but try not to.
+We code mainly for WordPress, and there are many temptations to override or extend a given class based on a specific class that WordPress attaches to a page (post-type, single, front-page, home-page, to name a few), but try not to.
 Add a modifier class to your block based on its location and apply your overrides/extensions to that class.
 (Outside the WordPress environment the advice is the same!)

 ## SCSS